South Korea’s Yoon to avoid fresh questioning after dramatic arrest

 South Korea’s opposition Democratic Party celebrated Yoon’s detention, while the parliament speaker said it was time to stabilise the country after weeks of turmoil.

-Yoon’s lawyers have instead filed for a review of the warrant that was used to arrest him.
+But Yoon’s lawyers have filed for a review of the warrant used to arrest him.

+A hearing to review the warrant’s legality was set for 5 pm (0800 GMT) at a Seoul court Thursday.

+Experts say Yoon’s legal team appeared to be trying to drag out the arrest process to his benefit.

 – Trial tribulations –